CUHK-AIM-Group/CLIFF/README.md

 ## 📋 TODO List
 - [X] Release code for CLIFF
 - [X] Release the MVP version for CLIFF
-- [ ] Release the training script
+- [ ] Release the verified training scripts
 - [ ] Release the code and model for LVIS setting

 ##  📚Citeation

 If you think our work is helpful for your project, I would greatly apprecitate it if you can consdier citing our work

 ```bibtex
 @inproceedings{Li2024cliff,